pmacosta/putil/README.rst

 * **plot**: create high-quality, presentation-ready X-Y graphs quickly and easily

+* **ptypes**: several pseudo-type definitions which can be enforced and/or validated with custom contracts defined using the pcontracts module

 * **test**: functions to aid in the unit testing of modules in the package (`py.test <http://www.pytest.org>`_-based)